REQUEST TPD RECORDS

 The Records Section of the Information and Technical Services Division operates under procedures that are in compliance with Title 51 of the Oklahoma State Statutes, Subsection 24, also known as the Oklahoma Open Records Act.
 This statute details which records law enforcement agencies shall make available for public inspection if kept.
 Mayor's Executive Order 95-04, issued by Mayor Susan Savage, states that all departments within the City of Tulsa will comply with the Oklahoma Open Records Act.

-The Open Records Act states that law enforcement agencies shall make available:
+In relation to records other than video, the Open Records Act states, in part, that law enforcement agencies shall make available:

-The Oklahoma Open Records also states, in paragraph B of Subsection 24:
+The Oklahoma Open Records Act also states, in paragraph B(1) of Subsection 24A.8:

 Mayor's Executive Order 95-4 states: "Record production requests must be precise enough to identify with reasonable certainty exactly what document is requested.
 Generalized or blanket requests will not be honored."

-The Records Section does not consistently maintain conviction information.
+The Records Section does not typically maintain conviction information.
 The most up-to-date and accurate source for conviction information is the court of record.
-In Tulsa County conviction information for state felonies and misdemeanors can be obtained from the Tulsa County District Court Clerks' Office.
+In Tulsa County conviction information for state felonies and misdemeanors can be obtained from the Tulsa County District Court Clerks' Office or by going to the court record online at https://www.oscn.net/dockets/.
 Conviction information on municipal misdemeanors can be obtained from the City of Tulsa Municipal Court Clerk's Office.

 The disposition of warrants can be obtained through the court issuing the warrant.
-Copies of outstanding warrants can be obtained through the Records Section, however, because they are on file in a physically separate location, they can only be produced after a 24-hour delay.
+Copies of outstanding warrants can be obtained through the Records Section, however, because they are on file in a physically separate location, processing requests for these records can take longer than other record.

 A chronological list of incidents does not exist in written form.
-Records personnel are able to search a computer database by name or location to locate a specific report.
-Generalized requests for information, such as the number of drunk driving arrests, the number of accidents at an intersection, or the number of burglaries in a geographic area can only be obtained by running a search of the computer database.
+Generalized requests for data, such as the number of drunk driving arrests, the number of accidents at an intersection, or the number of burglaries in a geographic area can only be obtained by running a search of the computer database.
 Requests of this nature should be directed in writing to the Chief of Police.
 The requestor will have to pay a research fee to obtain this information.

 The department prepares a monthly report listing a summary of crimes reported by crime type.
 This report also contains summary information about the number of people arrested by crime type.
 This information can be obtained from the Records Section.